Brand Names: Retrovir

 What is zidovudine (Retrovir)?

-Zidovudine is used to treat HIV, which causes the acquired immunodeficiency syndrome (AIDS).
+Zidovudine is an antiviral medicine used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
 Zidovudine is also given during pregnancy to prevent an HIV-infected woman from passing the virus to her baby.
 Zidovudine is not a cure for HIV or AIDS.

 round, white, imprinted with 300, GXCW3

 round, white, imprinted with 54 777